-Prof. Primus works with constitutional law on the state level as well as the federal.
+Professor Primus works with constitutional law on the state level as well as the federal.
 He has helped state governmental agencies, nonprofit organizations, and private businesses solve practical problems involving state-level constitutional law, both in Michigan and in other states.

 summa cum laude, in social studies.
 He then earned a DPhil in politics at Oxford, where he was a Rhodes Scholar and the Jowett Senior Scholar at Balliol College.
-After studying law at Yale, Prof. Primus clerked for Judge Guido Calabresi on the Second Circuit and for U.S. Supreme Court Justice Ruth Bader Ginsburg.
-He then practiced law at the Washington, D.C., office of Jenner & Block before joining the Michigan faculty in 2001.
+After studying law at Yale, Professor Primus clerked for The Hon.
+Guido Calabresi on the U.S. Court of Appeals for the Second Circuit and for U.S. Supreme Court Justice Ruth Bader Ginsburg.
+He then practiced law at the Washington, D.C., office of Jenner & Block before joining the Michigan Law faculty in 2001.